 Marshall University is authorized by the U.S. Department of Homeland Security, Bureau of Citizenship and Immigration Services to enroll non-immigrant visa students with F-1 or J-1 status.

 International students must have a baccalaureate degree from an appropriately accredited institution or its equivalent.
+Degree must be comparable to a 4 year, US bachelor’s degree.

 - Before Admission (see below)